What is Event-based Computing?

 - How will it be monitored and measured?

 While it might not be necessary to have very sophisticated answers to each of these questions, it is important to consider each one and be aware of any structural limitations your microservice may have.
-For example, your new microservice might first be deployed without any disaster recovery or region failure tolerance and then upgraded later to include that kind of resilience.
-Being aware of what your microservice both can and cannot currently do is crucial, and knowing the answer to each of these questions will help you continue to tweak and improve it until it evolves into a mature, resilient, and reliable system component.
+For example, your new microservice might first be deployed without any disaster recovery or region failure tolerance, and then upgraded later to include that kind of resilience.
+Being aware of what your microservice can and cannot currently do is crucial, and knowing the answer to each of these questions will help you continue to tweak and improve it until it evolves into a mature, resilient, and reliable system component.

 Every piece of technology has a downside.
 If we consider microservices on an organization level, the negative trade-off is clearly the increase in the complexity of operations.
-There is no way a human can ultimately map how all of the services are talking to each other, so companies need tools to grant the visibility of their microservice infrastructure.
+There is no way a human can ultimately map how all of the services are talking to each other, so companies need tools to grant visibility of their microservice infrastructure.